 Cacahuates japoneses are a snack of roasted peanuts coated with a thin and smooth layer flavoured with soy sauce.
 A Japanese man and his Mexican wife developed the snack in Mexico City, based on a Japanese formula, but with a different technique, which produces a smooth, and thinner coat than the original; the soy sauce flavour, which was a novelty in Mexico back then (late 1940s, early 50s), gave the snack its Japanese denomination.
 Armando Nakatani, one of the couple’s sons, continued taking care of the family business, while two of his brothers became famous artists (Carlos Nakatani was an acclaimed painter, and Yoshio is a great singer).
 I read all this information in an interview – in Spanish – with the singer, and my mom corroborated from personal experience that the peanut snacks in Japan have a thicker coating and are much harder to eat, and she also heard the story of the creation of the cacahuates japoneses from her mom, a member of the Japanese community in Mexico at that time.
 I can’t find them in Canada, in my area at least, but I buy several packets every time I go to Mexico; they are sometimes available in the United States .
 Conclusion: Cacahuates japoneses were born Mexican.

 That leaves the Russian salad to consider.
-What we could call the “mother of all Russian salads” is the Olivier salad , named after Lucien Olivier, a secretive chef who invented his salad in Moscow in the 1860s, and never shared the recipe.
-The original recipe was very elaborate, and included meats and seafood, capers, potatoes, and a creamy dressing similar to mayonnaise.
+Although potato salads called “Russian” have been documented since the early 1800s, what we could call the “mother of all Russian salads” is the Olivier salad , named after Lucien Olivier, a secretive chef who invented his salad in Moscow in the 1860s, and never shared the recipe, but was known to include meats and seafood, capers, potatoes, and a creamy dressing similar to mayonnaise.
 Post-revolutionary Russia and the migration of refugees to the rest of Europe made the salad more popular, with cheaper ingredients; peas would substitute capers, and canned tuna and eggs were used instead of fancy meats, such as in the Spanish “ensaladilla rusa”, a popular tapa.
 And from Spain and other European countries – some of which had meatless versions – it probably came to Mexico and the rest of Latin America with immigrants in the early 1900s.
-It became popular in Asia as well; my mom recalls “Sarada” as a fancy treat, when she was in boarding school in Japan as a teenager.
+It became popular in Asia as well; my mom recalls “Sarada” as a fancy treat, when she was in boarding school in Japan as a teenager in the 1940s.
 The classic recipe in Mexico is a mixture of cooked and cubed potatoes and carrots with peas and mayonnaise, which goes great as a side for meat dishes, and sandwiches.
 Sometimes I like to prepare a variation using my mom’s recipe, which she makes for family gatherings, especially Christmas.
-Conclusion: Russian salad originated in Russia, but many countries, including Mexico, have modified the recipe to their taste and availability of ingredients, making it part of their traditions.
+Conclusion: Russian salad probably originated in Russia, but many countries, including Mexico, have modified the recipe to their taste and availability of ingredients, making it part of their traditions.